 Indulge in Themed Snacks and Food

 Speaking of food, finding grub shouldn’t be hard when going to Universal with teens and tweens.
-While you can easily find typical theme park food such as cheeseburgers and pizza, you also have the option to chow down on themed foods such as Cottage Pie or Bangers and Mash at the Leaky Cauldron.
+While you can easily find typical theme park food such as cheeseburgers and pizza, you also have the option to chow down on themed foods such as Cottage Pie or Bangers & Mash at the Leaky Cauldron.
 If you have hungry teens in tow, the Great Feast at the Three Broomsticks in Hogsmeade will satisfy their growing appetite.

 Visit During Special Events

 If you’re going to Universal Orlando with teens and tweens, consider planning a trip around the resort’s special events.
 Universal offers a fun lineup of events year-round, kicking off with Mardi Gras in the spring.
 In addition to the festive parade and Cajun-style food, the Mardi Gras concert series brings a couple of pop singers or bands that the froglets love.
-Last year, Lily and Tad sang along to Sabrina Carpenter and Bazzi, while Leap and I were officially deemed "too old" to know them.
+In 2019, Lily and Tad sang along to Sabrina Carpenter and Bazzi, while Leap and I were officially deemed "too old" to know them.

 Spend Extra Time in the Wizarding World